best farmland markets

 For our analysis, we ranked soil units in the United States as ranging from those having zero or no limiting factors to those with eight limiting factors.
 Soils with no limiting factors are the best soils for agriculture (in terms of least cost of production), and soils with seven or eight limiting factors were considered nearly impossible to cultivate because of the presence of a cumulative number of impediments (dry, saline conditions, shallow soils, high slope, etc.).
 Looking at the soils data for North America, it must be said that the United States contains a lot of good soils within its borders.
 About 53% of the total soil area of the United States is made up of soils with two or fewer limiting factors, and over 90% of the country is composed of soils with four or fewer limiting factors.
 While some limiting factors are more economically significant than others, the United States is still capable of impressive agricultural production relative to the rest of the world.

 This is one of the more important maps in this list because it covers the suitability of the soil for growing crops.
-Growing anything in soil that isn't doesn't do well in fostering plant life is a very difficult problem to overcome.
-As this map indicates, there are some very clear areas of the country that are well suited for investing in farmland, and some that clearly aren't.
+Growing anything in soil that doesn't do well in fostering plant life is a very difficult problem to overcome.
+As this map indicates, some very clear areas of the country are well-suited for farmland investing, and some aren't.

 If you aren't sure which region to start your search for farmland, this map can be helpful at pointing you in the right direction.